gaultier/blog/wait_process_timeout.md

 So what's the best approach then in a complex program?
 Let's recap:

-- If you need maximum portability and are not afraid of signals and their pitfalls, use `sigsuspend`
+- If you need maximum portability and are not afraid of signals and their pitfalls, use `sigsuspend`.
-- If you are not afraid of signals and want a simpler API, use `sigtimedwait`
+- If you are not afraid of signals and want a simpler API, use `sigtimedwait`.
 - If you favor correctness and work with recent Linux and FreeBSD versions, use process descriptors with shims to get the same API on all OSes.
 That's probably my favorite option.
-- If you only care about MacOS and BSDs (or accept to use `libkqueue` on Linux), use `kqueue` because it works out of the box with PIDs, you avoid signals completely, and it's used in all the big libraries out of there e.g. `libuv`
+- If you only care about MacOS and BSDs (or accept to use `libkqueue` on Linux), use `kqueue` because it works out of the box with PIDs, you avoid signals completely, and it's used in all the big libraries out of there e.g. `libuv`.
-- If you only care about Linux and are already using `io_uring`, use `io_uring`
+- If you only care about Linux and are already using `io_uring`, use `io_uring`.
-- If you only care about Linux and are afraid of using `io_uring`, use `signalfd` + `poll`
+- If you only care about Linux and are afraid of using `io_uring`, use `signalfd` + `poll`.

 I often look at complex code and think: what are the chances that this is correct?
 What are the chances that I missed something?
 Is there a way to make it simplistic that it is obviously correct?
 And how can I limit the blast of a bug I wrote?